MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/add-advertisements-to-video-content.md

 keywords: windows 10, uwp, ads, advertising, video, scheduler, javascript
 ---

-# Add advertisements to video content in HTML 5 and JavaScript
+# Add advertisements to video content

 This walkthrough shows how to use the [AdScheduler](https://msdn.microsoft.com/library/windows/apps/mt732197.aspx) class to add advertisements to video content in a Universal Windows Platform (UWP) app that was written using JavaScript with HTML.